shopware/docs/guides/plugins/plugins/storefront/fetching-data-with-javascript.md

 The third parameter of the `get` method is the `contentType` which will be sent in the request header of the API call.
 It is optional and by default set to be `application/json`.

-## Next steps

-The `HttpClient` offers even more functions.
-Beside the `get` method to fetch data there is of course also the possibility to send data e.g. by `post`, `patch` or `delete`.
-If you want to send data to the API you can have a look at the HttpClient in detail [here](https://github.com/shopware/platform/blob/v6.3.4.1/src/Storefront/Resources/app/storefront/src/service/http-client.service.js).